DickerDackel/lfo/README.md

 The random wave contains values that are... well, random.
 They are not a function of time.

-Note that `inv_random` makes zero sense but it still implemented to provide a consistent interface.
+**Note:** `inv_random` makes zero sense but it still implemented to provide a consistent interface.

-Note: A side effect of being independent of time is, that this wave will not "stop" once the all cycles have finished.
+**Note 2:** A side effect of being independent of time is, that this wave will not "stop" once the all cycles have finished.

 ### Waveform Control Parameters